MA Middle Eastern Studies

 The University of Edinburgh is recognised in the UK and internationally as a leading institution for the study of the Middle East, Middle Eastern languages and the Islamic world.

-Taking an Area Studies approach to the region, our MA programme is designed to develop your knowledge and understanding of the Middle East's historical, literary, cultural and political aspects, both past and present.
+Taking an Area Studies approach to the region, our four-year Master of Arts (MA) programme is highly flexible.
+It is designed to develop your knowledge and understanding of Middle Eastern:

 Year 1